idapgroup/AutoSizeText/README.md

 ## Usage sample
 `AutoSizeText` has all the properties that original `Text` has plus additional property `minFontSize`.
-If `minFontSize` is not specified, the text size will scale down until fix the borders.
+If `minFontSize` is not specified, the text size will scale down until fit the borders.
 Also remember that `AutoSizeText` will not have effect if text has no borders (`wraps the content`).
 You can strict it with `maxLines`
 ```kotlin